bmwant/bmwlog-static/source/_drafts/crypto-is-the-future.md

 ### Future is bright

 If you made it through the sections above you should be ready to check positive sides of using cryptocurrencies/blockchains as well.
 First of all it's all about decentralization.
 No one controls or limits your ability to transfer money to another recepient.
 There is no third-party intermediary such as a bank which sets its own fees and proceeds each transaction.
-You are not limited to the amount or working hours as well as it cannot be cancelled by a regulator therefore restricting your intentions. ~~~
+You are not limited to the amount or working hours as well as it cannot be cancelled by a regulator therefore restricting your intentions.

+Tremendous amount of work is being done to improve various aspects of our lives by:
 * providing financial systems for the countries with undeveloped banking systems ([read more](https://emurgo.io/ja/blog/cardano-strategy-africa))
 * enhancing privacy and anonymity for transactions ([read more](https://www.getmonero.org/get-started/faq/#anchor-different))
 * controling supply chains and ensuring product quality ([read more](https://iohk.io/en/enterprise/#traceabilty))
 * verifying digital scarcity with a proven authenticity for collectibles ([read more](https://medium.com/ecomi/the-benefit-of-blockchain-for-digital-collectibles-a3062fc44d70))
 * creating competitive solutions for existing projects with extra benefits (one example of it can be [digital advertising platform](https://basicattentiontoken.org/) allowing advertisers know their ads’ effectiveness without violating privacy)

-...and a lot more.
+... to name a few.
 Only [Cardano](https://cardano.org/enterprise/) blockchain by itself comes up with variety of solutions across multiple industry verticals.
-IOHK ~money research~ JUst testing an update form CI and works on fundamenatal cryptography problems such as [quantum resistance](https://iohk.io/en/blog/posts/2018/02/01/research-program-to-work-on-hardening-cardano-against-quantum-computers/).
+[IOHK foundation](https://iohk.io/) has put a lot of efforts into money/financial systems research and at the same time they work on fundamental cryptography problems such as [quantum resistance](https://iohk.io/en/blog/posts/2018/02/01/research-program-to-work-on-hardening-cardano-against-quantum-computers/).

 ### Conclusion

-With this article I wanted to educate people with a little knowledge on the crypto internals and show that downsides is only due to people trying to abuse the system.
-In every domain you will be able to find aspects which can be exploited and eventually a person who will try to take advantage of that. ~~~
+With this article I wanted to educate people with a little knowledge on the crypto internals and show that downsides are only due to people trying to abuse the system.
+In every domain you will be able to find aspects which can be exploited and eventually a person who will try to take advantage of that.
+Anyway, positive impact is inevitable and possible advantages are limitless as the core idea of cryptocurrencies is ingenuous by design.
+History shows that such kind of improvements are always adopted due to basic evolution principles and time will tell for sure.
 Just remember that progress and true innovations always win in the end.

 🐕 🚀 🌕